Bard PowerPort™ Lawsuit

 Bard PowerPort Lawsuits

-Some patients began filing Bard PowerPort catheter lawsuits in 2023.
-These patients experienced various injuries and complications from their Bard Port-a-Cath implants.
-Litigation for this medical device is still in its beginning stages.
+Some injured patients began filing Bard PowerPort catheter lawsuits in 2023.
+Litigation for the Bard Port-a-Cath is still in its beginning stages.
 Patients who may have experienced any complications from Bard PowerPorts can discuss potential litigation options with lawyers.

 Examples of some initial Bard product liability lawsuits include:

-• A patient filed a PowerPort lawsuit.
+A breast cancer patient filed a PowerPort lawsuit.
 She claims the PowerPort catheter's design led to a bloodstream infection and embolism.
 This resulted in multiple corrective surgeries and procedures.

-• A breast cancer patient filed a PowerPort lawsuit.
-Her lawsuit alleges that her PowerPort catheter fractured and migrated while she was receiving chemotherapy.
+Another breast cancer patient filed a lawsuit over a defective Bard PowerPort device.
+She alleges that her PowerPort catheter fractured and migrated while she was receiving chemotherapy.
 She had emergency surgery to remove catheter fragments from her heart.

 Bard PowerPort Multidistrict Litigation